-The incredible woman above is Kevin Travia's grandmother, Kathy Minardi.
-During the holidays, she takes the train from Connecticut to small town, North Carolina, to visit.
+The incredible woman to the right is Kevin Travia's grandmother, Kathy Minardi.
+During the holidays, she takes the train from Connecticut to a small town in North Carolina to visit.
 One time, she spoke about all the abandoned train cars she saw on the side of the rails and the opportunity to use them for good.
-It's important to give her full credit for the idea of Railcare Health, as she has been the inspiration behind the whole organization.
-And just like that Railcare Health was born with the goal of converting an abandoned train into a mobile healthcare clinic.
-We are starting out small with a more sustainable and mobile clinic that operates out of a shuttle bus, but the dream of increasing rural healthcare access is still at the heart of our mission.
-By working together with a network of doctors, medical students, and the local community, we hope to make a difference in the lives of many North Carolinians.
+With this idea, Railcare Health was born with the goal of converting an abandoned train into a mobile healthcare clinic.
+We eventually transitioned to a more sustainable mobile clinic that operates out of a shuttle bus, but the dream of increasing rural healthcare access is still at the heart of our mission.

 Railcare Health will utilize local university human resources to provide top notch healthcare to rural North Carolinians that need it most.

 The Railcare Health Clinical Operations team follows a clear model to maintain our mobile clinics, all while identifying communities and populations in need of service and executing all aspects of our mobile clinic events.